 Expat Health Insurance & Healthcare Guide

-Expat health insurance and quality expat healthcare are one of the main factors in choosing where to move abroad or whether to take an international assignment.
-Our Expats around the world are participating in building this guide by answering questions about expat health insurance, public and private hospitals, emergency medical services, prescription medicine availability and more.
+Expat healthcare is one of the main factors in choosing where to move abroad or whether to take an international assignment.
+Use our healthcare guide and country healthcare guides to find information about expat health insurance, public and private hospitals, emergency medical services, prescription medicine availability and more.

 Click on a country below to read expats' advice about expat healthcare and health insurance in these areas.

 Medical care in Estonia is no up to Western standards, but is best in Tallinn, Tartu and Parnu.
 Our Estonia Healthcare Guide covers health insurance, finding an English-speaking doctor, best hospitals and more.